TonyBgithub/mydoctheme/index.md

 ---
-title: "Inserting an interactive map on your site using Javascript"
+title: "Inserting an weather Widget on your website using Javascript"
 keywords: sample homepage
 tags: [getting_started]
 sidebar: mydoc_sidebar